scratchfoundation/scratch-parser/README.md

 Now you're ready to make commits using `git cz`.

 ## Breaking changes
-If you're committing a change that makes the linter more strict, or will otherwise require changes to existing code, ensure your commit specifies a breaking change.
+If you're committing a change that will require changes to existing code, ensure your commit specifies a breaking change.
 In your commit body, prefix the changes with "BREAKING CHANGE: " This will cause a major version bump so downstream projects must choose to upgrade the config and will not break the build unexpectedly.